 The Heartsease Healthy Living project aims to encourage healthier and more active lifestyles for people of all ages living in the Heartsease area.

-Small grants are available to kickstart local projects that can make a difference, and start to make the lifestyle changes that can lead to health improvement in the long term.
+Small grants are available to kickstart local projects that make a difference by supporting residents of Heartsease to make lifestyles changes that can lead to health and wellbeing improvements.

 Applications will be shortlisted, and those selected will be put to a public vote where local people will have their say in which projects receive a grant.

 If you have a great idea that matches with the aim of the Heartsease Healthy Living project, we want to hear from you.

 We generally expect applications to be made by an organisation that has a constitution, or a business.
 We expect those applying to have a bank account, and have policies and procedures in place to show that their project will be safe and inclusive.

 However, we may be able to support other types of applicants to develop their idea in partnership with a local organisation if you cannot meet this requirement.
 This could be a local community centre, church, or other local charity that could help you to get your project started.
 Contact us for advice.

 Organisations who work elsewhere but have a project idea that directly benefits people in Heartsease are welcome.
 All projects need to demonstrate they are clearly working in partnership with local organisations and assets, and have strong links within the Heartsease community which the project can build on.

 What types of project are we looking for?